Sausage and bean casserole

 - Preheat your oven to 180C (gas mark 4) and cook the sausages in a large oven-proof pot (with a glug of oil to stop them sticking to the bottom) for 20 minutes, turning occasionally

 - Remove the pot from the oven and add the onion, bacon and a sprinkle of salt (garlic salt if you have it).
-Fry everything until the onions start going a bit transluscent
+Fry everything until the onions start going a bit translucent

-- Add the stock to the pan along with the tomato puree and finally add the beans - allow to boil
+- Add the stock to the pan along with the tomato puree and finally add the beans – bring to the boil

 - Once it has reached boiling point, stick the whole pot back in the oven and bake for 20 minutes